selfstanislav/Notes/README.md

-# Notes
+# Notes repository

-Notes, progress, and IT thoughts.
+All related to my Notes, progress, and IT thoughts.